gvwilson/thirdbit/src/fiction/eimin/index.md

 Grappa Uzman and Granna Efiyeh raised their palms to the pair in welcome.

 A few strides further on,
-Hediyeh and some of the other girls stood in a cluster, their hands tucked politely in their sleeves and their faces shadowed by the hoods of their *deels*.
+Hediyeh and her friends stood in a cluster, their hands tucked politely in their sleeves and their faces shadowed by the hoods of their *deels*.
 I watched Hediyeh's head turn to follow the cart as it passed her.
 As Dudir turned to look back,
 something prickled up my spine.
-I didn't have to be able to *drome* to recognize the calculating look in Hediyeh's eyes.
+I didn't have to be able to *drome* to understand the look on his face.

 Before I could think any more about it the cart with the strange cargo caught my eye again.